Young, Violent, Dangerous: Cast

+Production

-ProductionYoung, Violent, Dangerous story by Fernando di Leo was based on the short stories of Giorgio Scerbanenco, specifically Bravi ragazzi bang bang and In pineta si uccide meglio, both included in his short stories collection Milano calibro 9.
+Young, Violent, Dangerous story by Fernando di Leo was based on the short stories of Giorgio Scerbanenco, specifically Bravi ragazzi bang bang and In pineta si uccide meglio, both included in his short stories collection Milano calibro 9.

 The film was shot at Elios Film in Milan and on location in Milan and Pavia.

+Release

-ReleaseYoung, Violent, Dangerous was distributed theatrically in Italy by Interfilm on 2 September 1976.
+Young, Violent, Dangerous was distributed theatrically in Italy by Interfilm on 2 September 1976.
 The film grossed a total of 856,779,300 Italian lire domestically.
 The film was released on DVD in Italy by the label Raro and its soundtrack on compact disc by Beat Records.